-- Locations where speed of traffic is expected to drop substantially - · Locations where significant delays are expected - · Accident or incident management
+- Locations where speed of traffic is expected to drop substantially - Locations where significant delays are expected - Accident or incident management

 Make messages clear and brief, keeping messages to a maximum of two panels.
 If special messages are necessary, be consistent with conventional signs and standards normally used.
-Whenever possible use the pre-programmed stored messages the PCMS is equipped with.
-Never display a message with an arrow from a PCMS that is located on the same shoulder as the arrow direction (right shoulder/right arrow or left shoulder/left arrow.)
+Whenever possible use the preprogrammed stored messages the PCMS is equipped with.
+Never display a message with an arrow from a PCMS that is located on the same shoulder as the arrow direction (right shoulder/right arrow or left shoulder/left arrow).

 2. Channelizing Devices - Channelization devices are used to direct traffic away from or around a work area, or to separate two-way traffic.
-Tubular markers, cones and plastic barrels/drums are effective.
 Channelization devices must be reflective for night use.